 The Cryptocurrency Service is unregulated.

-- Since the trading of Supported Cryptocurrencies is not subject to regulation, the Cryptocurrency Service is not governed by any specific European or UK regulatory framework.
+- Since the trading of Supported Cryptocurrencies is currently not subject to regulation beyond anti-money laundering requirements, the Cryptocurrency Service is not governed by any specific European or UK regulatory framework.
 This means that, when you use the Cryptocurrency Service, you will not benefit from the protections available to customers receiving regulated e-money/payment services provided by us or one of our affiliate companies.

 - Given the unregulated nature of the Cryptocurrency Service, customers also do not benefit from access to the Financial Services Compensation Scheme (“FSCS”) nor the Financial Ombudsman Service.